archeos/archeos-website/README.md

-# This is an early Work In Progress of ArcheOS website
+# An early Work In Progress of ArcheOS website

 For now it's based on node.js ecosystem (for experimental purposes).